sahibpreetsingh12/cazton_phi-1.5/Readme.md

 ## Video

-Below is the Youtube link of the video and the MP4 video is present in video folder at this [path]https://github.com/sahibpreetsingh12/cazton_phi-1.5/blob/main/video/sahib-cazton.mp4
+The MP4 video is present in video folder at this [path]https://github.com/sahibpreetsingh12/cazton_phi-1.5/blob/main/video/sahib-cazton.mp4

+Click on the Image to see the video on Youtube 👇

 [![sahib](video/cazton-thumb.png)](https://youtu.be/Xf_pHr-oFyY)